 Turn your vehicle on and let it idle.
 Disconnect the gauge signal wire from the sender and check the ohms output with a multi-meter as follows:

-- For Type 1 sender, the G terminal is the signal and the body of the sender is ground.
+- For 9200 sender, the G terminal is the signal and the WK terminal is the ground.

-- For Type 2 sender, the G terminal is the signal and the WK terminal is the ground.
+- For 9205 sender, - terminal is the ground and S terminal is the signal.

 Verify Ohm Signal at the Gauge